 - Applicants must have, at a minimum, completed 12 upper-division credits of accounting including coverage of a minimum of: 6 credits of financial accounting, 3 credits of cost & managerial accounting, and 3 credits of accounting information systems.
 For more information, view our entire preparatory course requirements (Note: If admitted, the student will still have to satisfy all unmet preparatory course requirements).

 - Once a student has earned a “C” grade in these courses, repeats of the same course will not be computed in the student’s accounting GPA if the repeat grade is higher than a “C-“.

 - Applicants must complete the GMAT.
 GRE scores may not be substituted for the GMAT.
 Minimum GMAT scores required are:

-- Foreign students who are not exempt under University guidelines must complete the TOEFL (Test of English as a Foreign Language).
-IELTS scores are not accepted as a replacement for the TOEFL requirement.
-There are no exceptions to the minimum TOEFL requirements listed below.
+- Foreign applicants who are not exempt under university guidelines must complete the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System).
+There are no exceptions to the minimum TOEFL and IELTS requirements listed below.

 - Submit 3 letters of recommendation attesting to the applicant’s likelihood of success in graduate studies.

 Meeting the minimum standards does not guarantee admission into the Fisher School.
 Admission is selective.
 In addition to the published admission requirements, admission decisions consider other important attributes such as, but not limited to, the academic reputation of the undergraduate program attended, the pattern of repeated coursework, drops, withdrawals, preparatory course deficiencies, or the completion of graduate coursework required to be completed in the MAcc.